 Sets and reps: 3 sets of 8 reps.
 Rest 60–90 seconds between sets.

-Watch for this: The power comes from your hips driving down — not your arms pulling.
+Watch for this: The power comes from your hips driving down, not your arms pulling.
 Most beginners use arms only on the first few reps.
-Focus on the hip drive first and let your arms follow.s from your hips driving down, not your arms pulling.
-Beginners almost always use arms only — fix this first.
+Focus on the hip drive first and let your arms follow.

 2. Medicine Ball Overhead Press

-This covers the same muscles as a dumbbell overhead press — same movement pattern, same stimulus.
-If you are training at home without dumbbells, this replaces it entirely.
+This covers the same movement pattern as a dumbbell overhead press — same muscles, same stimulus.
+If you’re training at home without dumbbells, this replaces it entirely.

 How to do it: